 When the real estate agent first drove us up the gravel driveway, I felt I'd been to this place before.
 I wasn't sure at first, for I'd first been there at night.
 Over fifteen years before.
 A dinner of academics after a lecture at UNC on Southern food.
-I was still living in New York then, and found the idea of owning a two-hundred-and-three-year-old restored farm house out in the middle of nowhere surrounded by cornfields to be the height of fancy.
+I was still living in New York then, and found the idea of owning a two-hundred-andthree-year-old restored farm house out in the middle of nowhere surrounded by cornfields to be the height of fancy.
 Nothing in my future.
 Much too Town & Country for my tastes.
 Back then I fully expected to die on the twenty-first floor of a high rise in the middle of some urban engine.
 How odd.

-The two-story structure was still full of charm, not in the worst of shape but needed some serious love.
-That's how the agent put it.
+"I will never understand why you care so much about The two-story structure was still full of charm, not in what other people think of you," Siddiq said. the worst of shape but needed some serious love.
+That's "At this point I guess neither will I."

+how the agent put it.